scipy-conference/scipy_proceedings/papers/brandon_butler/paper.rst

 This example demonstrates a :code:`Trigger` that returns true when a threshold :math:`Q_6` Steinhardt order parameter :cite:`steinhardt.etal1983` (as calculated by freud) is reached.
-Such a :code:`Trigger` could be used for BCC nucleation detection which could trigger a decrease in cooling rate, an increase in frequency of simulation trajectories, or any other desired action.
+Such a :code:`Trigger` could be used for BCC nucleation detection which could trigger a decrease in cooling rate, a more frequent output of simulation trajectories, or any other desired action.
 Also, in this example we showcase the use of the zero-copy rank-local data access.
 This example also requires the use of ghost particles, which are a subset of particles bordering a MPI rank's local box.
 Ghost particles are known by a rank, but the